apache/fluo-muchos/README.md

 cluster if everything is configured and running correctly.
 If a process has stopped, the `setup` command will restart the process.

-The `zetten wipe` command can be used to wipe all data from the cluster and kill any running processes.
+The `muchos wipe` command can be used to wipe all data from the cluster and kill any running processes.
 After running the `wipe` command, run the `setup` command to start a fresh cluster.

-If you set `proxy_socks_port` in your `zetten.props`, a SOCKS proxy will be created on that port when you use `zetten ssh` to connect to your cluster.
+If you set `proxy_socks_port` in your `muchos.props`, a SOCKS proxy will be created on that port when you use `muchos ssh` to connect to your cluster.
 If you add a proxy managment tool to your browser and whitelist `http://leader*`, `http://worker*` and `http://metrics*` to redirect traffic to your proxy, you can view the monitoring & status pages below in your browser.
-Please note - The hosts in the URLs below match the configuration in [nodes] of `zetten.prop.example` and may be different for your cluster.
+Please note - The hosts in the URLs below match the configuration in [nodes] of `muchos.prop.example` and may be different for your cluster.

  * NameNode status - [http://leader1:50070/](http://leader1:50070/)
  * ResourceManger status - [http://leader2:8088/cluster](http://leader2:8088/cluster)